Shoop123/berenet/README.md

  [ 1.]
  [ 1.]]
 ```
 The reason they are all 1 is because there is only 1 output.
-This is mostly useful for multiclass classification, since it help you get an obvious answer.
+This is mostly useful for multiclass classification, since it helps you get an obvious answer.

 <a name="the-constructor"></a>
 ###### The Constructor